 Roughly 11 years after joining the team Tom took on the title of President of the company.
 Much of his focus has remained on marketing, technology and business development but he also has his sights set on expansion opportunities.
 After a couple of successful mergers, the company now has multiple locations in Northern California as well as Fort Worth, Texas.
 He also drove the opening of the new warehouse location in Roseville, CA, which opened its doors to the public in late 2013.

 Running a successful family-owned and operated business requires a solid foundation.
-Tom (now the company's CEO) works closely with Tyson (President) and Donna (CFO) to ensure the business is constantly moving in the right direction, achieving strong growth while maintaining a family business culture.
+Tom (now the company's CEO) works closely with Tyson (COO) and Donna (CFO) to ensure the business is constantly moving in the right direction, achieving strong growth while maintaining a family business culture.

 When he isn't at work, Tom enjoys spending quality time with his family.

 Roy Butcher, Donna Butcher’s grandfather, started his career in the electrical industry in San Jose as sole proprietor of Roy M. Butcher Electric.
 As an electrical contractor in his early days, he would arrive at job sites via bicycle, eventually graduating to a Ford Model A.